How to file a patent in Argentina? (not a PCT Member)

 How is the Patent process in Argentina?

-Once you file your Patent application, INPI will start the granting procedure.
-You should be proactive during this phase and be aware of any incidence related to your application in order to rectify any deficiency and answer any official action raised by the INPI.
+Once you file your patent application, INPI immediately starts the granting procedure.
+Therefore, you should stay proactive during this phase by monitoring any issues related to your application, correcting deficiencies, and responding promptly to any official actions from INPI.

-4. Examination: the term to pay the Exam fee is 18 months from the date of filing.
-Patent examiners conduct a search in national and international databases to determine if the application meets the requirements of patentability.
+Finally, you must pay the examination fee within 18 months from the filing date.
+After payment, patent examiners search national and international databases to determine whether your application meets patentability requirements.

 Duration of the procedure: